qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Execute SQL
 -----------
-Runs a simple or complex query with ``SQL`` syntax on the source layer.
+Runs a simple or complex query based only on SELECT with ``SQL`` syntax on the source layer.

 Input datasources are identified with ``input1``, ``input2``... ``inputN`` and a simple query will look like ``SELECT * FROM input1``.